Sunday 18 August 2024

 Sculpture garden

-In the museum he told the story again, this time also to my cousin Aaron who joined us at the museum.
+In the museum in Las Vegas my father told the story again, this time also to my cousin Aaron (the good authority mentioned above), Rita's younger son, who joined us there.
 Laura Sanders, the amazing director, arranged everything and gave us a personal tour.
-We swapped stories about Rita.
-I shared a childhood memory of Rita after she had divorced Edward and visited us with her boyfriend in Los Angeles when I was about six or seven.
-The couple had gone scuba diving in Santa Monica Bay and had returned to our apartment with a bucket of live lobsters.
+We all swapped stories about Rita.
+I shared a childhood memory of Rita after she had divorced Edward and brought her boyfriend to visit us with in Los Angeles.
+My family lived then in UCLA's family housing complex on Sawtelle Boulevard.
+I was about six or seven.
+Rita and Mirek had gone scuba diving in Santa Monica Bay and returned to our apartment with a bucket of live lobsters.
 My mother duly boiled a pot of water.
-I heard her scream and ran into the kitchen.
+Soon I heard her scream; I ran into the kitchen.
 A lobster had escaped from captivity and had caught her bare toe in its claw.
-The boyfriend ("that would be Merrick," says Aaron at the museum) pried it off and I accompanied my mother to the bathroom where she applied a bandaid.
+The boyfriend ("that would be Mirek," says Aaron at the museum) pried it off and I accompanied my mother to the bathroom where she applied a bandaid.
+(As I reread this bit I think they must have been crabs.
+But my parents insist they were lobsters.
+Again.
+Memory.
+History.
+Tricky.)

-We looked at Rita's amazing art and visited her studio and talked family history.
+We loved looking at Rita's amazing art and visiting her studio and talking family history.
 My mother gave names to the sepia-tinted faces in a long-ago group photograph.
 "That's my mother," she said, pointing out my grandmother as a youngster.

 Glowing stained glass